desmati/RobotsTxtParser/README.md

 }
 ```

-For more use-cases review the test units inside the `RobotsTxtParser.Tests` project.
+For more use-cases, review the test units inside the `RobotsTxtParser.Tests` project.

 ---